Best Month to Visit Grand Canyon

 In the town of Sedona, the weather is a bit warmer, with less snow if any.
 Staying in Sedona in winter makes sense despite the rather long 2.5 hour drive to the Grand Canyon.
 On a day of blizzard, you can find plenty to do down in the red rock country of Sedona.
 Save that sketchy drive to Grand Canyon for safer driving weather.

-What is the Best Time to Visit the Grand Canyon?
+What is the Best Month to Visit the Grand Canyon?

 Timing a Grand Canyon visit for the weather is simply a gamble that you are likely to win.
 By far, most days are tolerable to perfect, weatherwise.
 However, the wind and rain are capricious.
 There are even a couple of days per year when a temperature inversion causes a white-out below the rim.
 The canyon itself will be filled with clouds and completely hidden from view.
 You won't see it at all!